marionettejs/backbone.marionette/docs/dom.api.md

-# The DOM Mixin API
+# The DOM API

-**Warning** *The DOM Mixin API is currently experimental and may change.*
+**Warning** *The DOM API is currently experimental and may change.*

-With the release of Marionette 3.2, developers can remove the dependency on jQuery and integrate with the DOM using a custom mixin.
+With the release of Marionette 3.2, developers can remove the dependency on jQuery and integrate with the DOM using a custom api.

 ## Mixin Methods

-The DOM mixin manages the DOM on behalf of `View` and `CollectionView`.
+The DOM API manages the DOM on behalf of `View` and `CollectionView`.
 It defines the methods that actually attach and remove views and children.

-The default mixin depends on Backbone's jQuery `$` object however it does not rely on jQuery-specific behavior.
+The default API depends on Backbone's jQuery `$` object however it does not rely on jQuery-specific behavior.
 This should make it easier to develop your own API.
 You will, however, [need to also handle Backbone's jQuery integration](#backbone-jquery-integration).